 Why do property managers need trust accounts anyway?

 For a property management company, holding money for both property owners and tenants is a critical function of the business.

 Let's imagine a worst-case scenario: Say a tenant puts down the first and last months rent as a deposit for a security bond on a unit.
 With the best of intentions, the property manager puts the money under their mattress for safekeeping.
 Later, the property manager has a big unexpected bill come through, and they use the tenant’s deposit to cover it.
 When the lease is up, the property manager has not been able to replace the money, and now they are not able to give the tenant their deposit back.

 Car dealers, attorneys, real estate companies and many other businesses are also required to have trust accounts.
-If you think about it, you are kind of like a mini bank while holding these funds, so it makes sense for the financial regulators to put these laws in place to protect all concerned.
+If you think about it, the real estate agency acts like a mini bank while holding funds, so it makes sense for the financial regulators to put these laws in place to protect all concerned.

 How do property managers open a trust account?

 For a property manager, trust accounting begins with a special business bank account.
 Each state in Australia has its own list of authorised deposit-taking institutions (see table below).